-Our organisation is constantly progressing, fine-tuning and innovating ways to communicate, and the COVID pandemic makes no exception to this.
-The UK’s lockdown has accelerated Calm Mediation’s progress and accessibility by allowing us to make use of all online resources available to us.
+Our organisation is constantly progressing and fine-tuning what we do, so the COVID pandemic is just another reason to innovate.
+The UK’s lockdown has accelerated Calm Mediation’s our efforts to improve our accessibility by making use of the online resources available to us.

 Zoom video conferencing has been one of the game-changers for us during this time.
 Carrying out daily work online arguably forges stronger connections and makes online mediation more effective than ever before!
-On Thursday 14th May, Heather Loebl ran a training session for our practitioners, via zoom, about how to use this incredible resource.
+On Thursday 14th May, our training guru Heather Loebl ran a session for our practitioners, via zoom, about how to use this incredible resource.

 It was clearly demonstrated how this invaluable tool can be successfully applied to community mediation and to restorative justice.
 In community mediation, all conflict arises from a breakdown in communication.
 In restorative justice, it’s crucial to facilitate communication so that clients feel heard and supported.
 Both disciplines require insight and an understanding of each other and Zoom allows clients to have those meaningful conversations with the mediators and with one another.